|

 Highlight:

-Will Brewbaker is a third-year PhD student in English.
+Will Brewbaker is a fourth-year PhD candidate in English.
 His research focuses on 20th-c.
-Anglophone poetry, lyric theory, poetry & poetics, and theological poetics.
-His dissertation will explore how these different strands of inquiry converge in the writings of a cluster of 20th-c. poets.
+American poetry, lyric theory, poetry & poetics, and theological poetics.
+His dissertation, "A Theological Lyric: Encountering God in Mid-Century American Poetry," explores how these different strands of inquiry converge in the writings of a cluster of post-45 U.S. poets.

-Having received an MFA from the University of Michigan's Helen Zell Writers' Program, Will has published his own poetry in such journals as the Yale Review, Narrative, Gettysburg Review, TriQuarterly Review, Image, & Washington Square Review.
-He also reviews books of contemporary poetry regularly for both the Los Angeles Review of Books and On the Seawall.
+Before moving to Durham, Will received an MFA in poetry from the University of Michigan's Helen Zell Writers' Program, as well as an MTS from Duke Divinity School.
+He has published his poetry in such journals as the Yale Review, Narrative, Gettysburg Review, TriQuarterly Review, Image, & Washington Square Review.
+He also reviews books of contemporary poetry regularly for both the Los Angeles Review of Books and Commonweal.
+His scholarly writing has appeared in Christianity & Literature.

 |